comit/sonoff-bridge/Troubleshooting.md

 3. pip install esptool

 After this you can use the same commands as above:
-1. esptool --port COM<number> erase_region 0x0F4000 0x008000
+1. esptool --port COM5 erase_region 0x0F4000 0x008000
-2. esptool --port COM<number> erase_flash
+2. esptool --port COM5 erase_flash
-3. esptool --port COM<number> write_flash --flash_mode dout --flash_size 1MB 0x0 firmware.bin
+3. esptool --port COM5 write_flash --flash_mode dout --flash_size 1MB 0x0 firmware.bin

 ## does not respond to button intermittently.
 The library that is being used to make the TCP connection to the MQTT server has a 5 second timeout, during which the firmware is stuck and can do nothing else (including switching the relay locally)